All About Potatoes & FODMAPs

 Both.
 Since we know that Monash, at one point, detected no FODMAPs in their potato lab tests, we know that it is possible for potatoes to contain no FODMAPs.
 Subsequent lab tests indicated that potatoes can contain FODMAPs (GOS according to FODMAP Friendly), but the serving sizes are generous.

-When you read the article linked above about why lab tests differ you will understand that the potatoes you buy today, or next week, will be different from the one’s lab tested, and you can use any of the lab test findings as a place to begin your exploration of potatoes and how you digest them from a FODMAP perspective.
+When you read the article linked above about why lab tests differ you will understand that the potatoes you buy today, or next week, will be different from those lab tested, and you can use any of the lab test findings as a place to begin your exploration of potatoes and how you digest them from a FODMAP perspective.

 Potato Facts